OdileCout/OdileCout/README.md

 - 👋 Hi, I’m @OdileCout
 - 👀 I’m interested in  the dévelopement web
-- 🌱 I’m currently learning the symfony
+- 🌱 I’m currently learning the C, C++
-- 💞️ I’m looking to collaborate on the projets PHP
-- 📫 How to reach me  à un team
+- student at 42 school